 The short answer is yes.
-Enter the iRig and similar devices.
-Here, novice players (or even the pros) buy a device like iRig for $35 that plugs into the headphone port of a smartphone or tablet, connecting up to both an amplifier and guitar.
+With iRig, novice players (or even the pros) buy a device for $35 that plugs into the headphone port of a smartphone or tablet, connecting up to both an amplifier and guitar.
 Players download apps like JamUp, AmpliTube or RiotFX and select free guitar pedals.
 They also have the option of purchasing boutique pedals at a fraction of the cost (though the sound is exactly the same).

 This seems like a sea change moment within the guitar industry.
 While the physical production of the iRig is nothing to write home about, its potential is limitless.
 As soon as a big name player in the business jumps into these waters, I predict, the world of guitar pedals will never be the same.
 Perhaps that moment is already upon us.